 Heart disease remains the

 One of the leading brands is KardiaMobile, a home monitoring system made by AliveCor.
-Learn more about what this device can reveal about your heart health, its limitations, and when to talk with a doctor.
+Learn more about what this device can reveal about your heart health, its limitations, and when to speak with a doctor.

 A traditional EKG at a doctor’s office uses